 This house is great for

-Suitable for up to four (+1) guests - whether as a couple, family or for an active holiday for four.
+Suitable for up to four (+2) guests - whether as a couple, family or for an active holiday for four.
+The house is not suitable for children younger than six years.

-Certified energy-saving and well insulated eco house made from local wood, electricity from renewable sources, pellet heating, drinking water from our own springs, controlled ventilation; nearest e-charging stations in Bruneck and the surrounding area.
+Certified energy-saving and well insulated eco house made from local wood, electricity from renewable sources, pellet heating, drinking water from our own springs, controlled ventilation; e-charging stations in the surrounding area.